kgfitzgerald/academic-kickstart/content/home/publications_simple.md

 subtitle = ""
 +++

-- Schauer, J.M., **Fitzgerald, K.G.**, Peko-Spicer, S., Whalen, M.C.R., Zejnullahi, R., & Hedges, L.V.
-An evaluation of statistical methods for aggregate patterns of replication failure.
-Forthcoming in *Annals of Applied Statistics*.

-- Miller, J., **Fitzgerald, K**., Smith, A., & Young, S. (2019).
-Geophagy among a cohort of Kenyan women with mixed HIV status: a longitudinal analysis. *American
+- Miller, J., **Fitzgerald, K**., Smith, A., & Young, S. Geophagy among a cohort of Kenyan women with mixed HIV status: a longitudinal analysis. *American
 Journal of Tropical Medicine & Hygiene.
 101(3),* 654 - 660.